Adam Neumann Net Worth

 On September 24, 2019, We's Board of Directors announced Adam would be removed as CEO from the company.

 In October 2019 it was reported that Softbank had agreed to buyout Neumann's remaining stake in the company for $1.7 billion.
 Softbank also reportedly agreed to pay Neumann a $185 million consulting fee.
 If this deal actually goes through – there have been numerous lawsuits – Neumann will be a billionaire when it's all said and done afterall.

-Personal Homes: Adam and Rebekah own a $35 million home in New York City, a 60-acre estate in Westchester County, New York, a $21 million home in the Bay Area and TWO lavish homes in the Hamptons.
-In total their personal real estate portfolio is worth at least $90 million.
-Much of the real estate was reportedly purchased with large mortgages backed by his stock in WeWork which has arguably been rendered worthless.
+Personal Homes: At their peak, Adam and Rebekah owned a $35 million home in New York City, a 60-acre estate in Westchester County, New York, a $22 million home in the Bay Area and TWO lavish homes in the Hamptons.
+In total their personal real estate portfolio was at one time worth at least $90 million.
+Much of the real estate was reportedly purchased with large mortgages backed by his stock in WeWork.
 It's unclear if and how Adam will be able maintain his portfolio.

 |Net Worth:||$400 Million|